 SR-71 takeoff with afterburner showing shock diamonds in exhaust

 Two SR-71 aircraft were used by NASA as testbeds for high speed, high altitude aeronautical research.
-The aircraft, an SR-71A and an SR-71B pilot trainer aircraft were based at NASA's Dryden Flight Research Center, Edwards, California.
+The aircraft, an SR-71A and an SR-71B pilot trainer aircraft were based at NASA's Dryden Flight Research Center, Edwards, CA.

 Developed for the USAF as reconnaissance aircraft more than 30 years ago, SR-71s are still the world's fastest and highest-flying piloted aircraft.
 The aircraft flew at more than 2200 mph (Mach 3+ or more than three times the speed of sound) and at altitudes over 85,000 feet.
 As research platforms, the aircraft could cruise at Mach 3 for more than one hour.
 For thermal experiments, this produced heat soak temperatures of over 600 degrees (F).
 This operating environment made the aircraft excellent platforms to carry out research and experiments in a variety of areas - aerodynamics, propulsion, structures, thermal protection materials, high-speed and high-temperature instrumentation, atmospheric studies, and sonic boom characterization.

-One of the first major experiments flown in the NASA SR-71 program was a laser air data collection system.
+One of the first major experiments flown in the NASA SR-71 project was a laser air data collection system.
 It used laser light instead of air pressure to produce airspeed and attitude reference data such as angle of attack and sideslip normally obtained with small tubes and vanes extending into the air stream.

 The first of a series of flights using the SR-71 as a science camera platform for NASA's Jet Propulsion Laboratory was flown in March 1993.
 From the nosebay of the aircraft, an upward-looking ultraviolet video camera studied a variety of celestial objects in wavelengths that are blocked to ground-based astronomers.

-SR-71 in-flight view from tanker
+SR-71 in-flight view from tanker.

 The SR-71 was also used in a program to study ways of reducing sonic boom overpressures that are heard on the ground much like sharp thunderclaps when an aircraft exceeds the speed of sound.
 Data from the Sonic Boom Mitigation Study could eventually lead to aircraft designs that would reduce the "peak" of sonic booms and minimize the startle affect they produce on the ground.
 One of Dryden's SR-71s was used for the Linear Aerospike SR Experiment, or LASRE, in which the unique aerospike engine developed for the X-33 Reusable Launch Vehicle was mounted on the back of the SR-71.